jvisser/UltraDrive/README.md

 - 3 and 6 button controller support on both controller ports
 - Independent camera with map streaming support for foreground and background
     - Background behavior can be configured in the map editor (Tiled)
+- Support for raster effects
+- Support for all horizontal and vertical scroll modes
 - 2 working tilesets

 ## How to run